-For riders under 50 kg, we recommend choosing a penny board with a medium or higher level of turning, riders weighing 50 kg or more should opt for boards with a medium or smaller turning level.
-Most of penny skateboards have capacity up to 100 kg, some of them only to 75/80 kg
+For riders under 50 kg, we recommend choosing a plastic skateboard with a medium or higher level of turning, riders weighing 50 kg or more should opt for boards with a medium or smaller turning level.
+Most of the plastic skateboards have capacity up to 100 kg, some of them only to 75/80 kg

 Construction and shapes

 - Deck is usually made of plastic and includes a tail.
 Tail is a slightly lifted rear part of the deck.
 Watch out for the material quality, a deck too hard might break easily and a too soft deck will bend and won’t provide enough stability.
 The capacity ranges from 80 to 100 kg.
 Regarding the shape, some decks are straight, some are arched, some have holes in them and some don’t.
 Plastic decks usually contain an anti-slip surface, stick-on griptapes are also a possibility.